 - Network Discovery is turned on in Windows Defender Firewall – If the firewall is not allowing the connection, you will need to allow it through.

 If Network Discovery is not working on Windows 10, it can be caused by various things reported by users.
-Some users have also proposed methods which can be used to resolve the problem and we decided to include them in our article.
+Some users have also proposed methods that can be used to resolve the problem and we decided to include them in our article.
 Make sure you check it out below and hopefully resolve the problem.

 Solution 1: Make Sure Certain Services Start Automatically